jmehami1/mex_cmake/README.md

 ## Building MEX with CMake

-Inspect the `CMakeLists.txt` files inside of the example projects to see further details of building MEX function.
-Follow the instructions:
+Inspect the `CMakeLists.txt` files inside of the example projects to see further details and CMake syntax.
+To build a MEX function, follow these instructions:

 1. Create a `build` directory inside the project directory.
 2. In a terminal pointing to build run the following: